gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

 `gatlingImplementation` and `gatlingRuntimeOnly` classpath, so you can reuse existing production and test code in your simulations.

-If you do not need such behaviour, you can use flags:

-Manage test and main output
+If you do not need such behaviour, you can use flags.
+Manage test and main output:

 ```groovy
 gatling {